 Largely due to pollution from human activities, global temperatures are rising and extreme weather events are growing more frequent and severe.
-The climate changes already underway, and the coming climate disruption, are a major challenge for today’s Oregonians.
-DLCD uses many strategies to reduce climate change and respond to its effects.
+The climate changes already underway, and future climate disruption, are a major challenge for today's Oregonians.

 Combatting Climate Change is Central to DLCD's Work

 Climate change's effects are already being felt by Oregonians.
+Largely due to pollution from human activities, global temperatures are rising and extreme weather events are growing more frequent and severe.
 Snowpack is declining, summer streamflow is lowering, wildfire activity is increasing, sea level is rising, and coastal waters are acidifying.
 The future is likely to have:

 - More summer droughts